AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 [!DNL Google Ads] campaign-level performance metrics on the search network for the current day are pulled at 08:00 and 16:00 in the advertiser's time zone.

-In the [!UICONTROL Campaigns] tab in both  the [!UICONTROL Search] > [!UICONTROL Campaigns] > [!UICONTROL Campaigns] view and the [!UICONTROL Optimization] > [!UICONTROL Portfolios] view, when you report on [!UICONTROL Today] or a custom date range that includes the current day, the data will include the most recently-pulled data.
+In the [!UICONTROL Campaigns] tab in both  the [!UICONTROL Search] > [!UICONTROL Campaigns] > [!UICONTROL Campaigns] view and the [!UICONTROL Optimization] > [!UICONTROL Portfolios] view, when you report on [!UICONTROL Today] or a custom date range that includes the current day, the data includes the most recently synched data.

 >[!NOTE]
 >